devaber/ROS-Noetic-Control-Robot-Arm/README.md

 you can name it as you like, in this case it's `catkin_ws`, this is where all your work will be saved. <br>
 2- ```cd catkin_ws/``` <br>
 use this command to get into you work space, where `cd` stands for (change directory) followed by the directory name,<br>
-this command is used to navigate through directories 3- ```mkdir src``` <br>
+this command is used to navigate through directories <br>
+3- ```mkdir src``` <br>
 this command will create a new folder where all your source code files will be saved and organized <br>
 4- ```catkin_make``` <br>